NodeTG/LCU-Pong/README.md

  - ~~Add scoring~~ -> there is a cool unused UI function in .SF files that will work well for this.
  - Add Player 2 support, because the AI is too good.
  - Have the AI purposefully fail to hit the ball every so often, so that it isn't impossible.
- - Move the board somewhere with a good backdrop, so the contrast isn't terrible.
+ - ~~Move the board somewhere with a good backdrop, so the contrast isn't terrible~~
- - Add some fancy decorations to the game - a nice big "PONG" logo in the sky, and a toggle switch on the ground to step on to start the game.
+ - ~~Add some fancy decorations to the game - a nice big "PONG" logo in the sky, and a toggle switch on the ground to step on to start the game~~
  - Add sound effects